Here you will find answers to our most frequently asked questions. Feel free to ask one of our coaches for more information!

 Q: Who is eligible to take classes at RCIG?

 RCIG classes are specifically designed for individuals with special needs, but anyone can participate.
 Typically 5 – 10% of our athletes are neurotypical.
 And we often have siblings that participate together!

 Q: What ages do you serve at RCIG?

 How old are you?
 We have a class for you!
 Our youngest athlete is 4 and our oldest is 46!
 We offer elementary, teen, and adult classes and will work with you to find the best fit for your needs.

 Classes are one hour each and run in 8-week sessions.
 We offer classes all throughout the week, depending on your age.
 Please refer to the Schedule tab listed on this site for up-to-date information.

 Q: What if my child needs a 1:1 aide?

 Some of our athletes do, and that’s ok!
-When we meet, your child will get one free introductory class for us to assess your child’s abilities and needs.
+When we meet, your child will get one free trial class for us to assess your child’s abilities and needs.
 We have trained volunteers and staff at every class that can handle any situation.
-Some of our volunteers come to us through VCU pursuing degrees in Occupational, Physical or Special needs fields.
+Some of our volunteers come to us through VCU pursuing degrees in Occupational Therapy, Physical Therapy, or Special Needs fields.

 Q: What should I wear to gymnastics class?